StyraInc/styra-run-sdk-node/README.md

 }))
 ```

-The `manageRbac(createInput, getUsers, onSetBinding, pageSize)` function returns a request handling function, and takes the following arguments:
+The `rbacProxy(createInput, getUsers, onSetBinding, pageSize)` function returns a request handling function, and takes the following arguments:

 | Name                                   | Type       | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 |----------------------------------------|------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|